Creating Virtual Tours Since The Last Millenium.

 New Hardware

-We began using a Kaidan 360 One VR lens attachment(which you may still be able to find on eBay).
+We used a Kaidan 360 One VR lens attachment(which you may still be able to find on eBay).
+The camera was a 3.3 megapixel Nikon Coolpix 990.
 Use of this piece involved pointing the camera straight up at the ceiling.
 The attachment was then mounted to the lens of the camera.
-The camera was taking a photgraph of a donus shaped image of the room

 The Last Hurrah… For a While